imldresden/evonne/Documentation/README.md

 	</kbd>
 </p>

 The list of diagnoses can be filtered by *locking* nodes (right click) in the ontology graph.
 Locking means that all axioms of a node must not be changed, hence removing all diagnoses that affect these axioms.

+Note: by default, the computation of diagnoses depends on the reasoner that was selected when the project was first created.
+However, this can be changed from the diagnoses subsection in the ontology section of the *settings menu*.

 ---